Frangidha/AS-blog/README.md

 Through our blog, we strive to bridge the gap between scientific research and the broader community, making complex concepts accessible and engaging to a wide range of audiences.
 Whether you are a student, researcher, industry professional, or simply someone with a passion for science, we invite you to join us on this exciting journey of exploration and discovery.
 ### Agile Planning
 This project was developed using agile methodologies, following the principles of delivering small features in incremental sprints.
-In total, there were x sprints, evenly spaced out over xxx weeks, to ensure a steady pace of development.
+In total, there were 4 sprints, evenly spaced out over 2 weeks, to ensure a steady pace of development.

 All project tasks were organized into epics and categorized based on their priority under the labels of "Must have," "Should have," and "Could have."
 During the sprint planning, the epics were assigned to specific sprints and story pointed according to their complexity.
 This approach allowed the team to focus on completing the critical and high-priority stories first, followed by the medium-priority stories, and finally the low-priority or "nice to have" features.
 By prioritizing in this manner, the core requirements of the project were ensured to be completed, while additional features were added if there was available capacity.